nicktheo59/non-nicktheo59.github.io/index.md

 And of course other jobs/contracts/learning projects/activities related to these aims; they are holistic themes that I strive towards -- working to develop Customer Relationship Management software systems (which I have done), or gaining 2-3 years of employment in the AR hardware or VR Training industry, for example, are all necessary and relevant to these Aims.

-If you would like to reach out/keep in touch/ collaborate with me on this 4-part quest consider signing up with your best email address here:
  <form style="border:1px solid #ccc;padding:3px;text-align:center;" action="https://tinyletter.com/nickth" method="post" target="popupwindow" onsubmit="window.open('https://tinyletter.com/nickth', 'popupwindow', 'scrollbars=yes,width=800,height=600');return true"><p><label for="tlemail">Enter your email address</label></p><p><input type="text" style="width:140px" name="email" id="tlemail" /></p><input type="hidden" value="1" name="embed"/><input type="submit" value="Subscribe" /><p><a href="https://tinyletter.com" target="_blank">The Future of XYZ</a></p></form>
+If you would like to reach out/keep in touch/ collaborate with me on this 4-part quest consider signing up with your best email address here.

 ## Portfolio Projects (Reverse Chronological)